arctikant/fastapi-modular-monolith-starter-kit/README.md

 - `app.core.db.BaseModel` - implements general model logic.
 All custom models should inherit it. `BaseModel` itself inherits from `sqlalchemy.orm.DeclarativeBase`.
 - `app.core.db.SoftDeleteMixin` - implements soft delete functionality.
 To add soft delete logic for your particular model you just need to inherit `SoftDeleteMixin`.
 - `app.core.db.BaseRepository` - implements general CRUD operations as well as list retrieval with sorting, filtering `app.core.db.ListParams` and pagination `app.core.db.PaginatedResult`.
-- `DBSession` form `app.core.deps dependency` should be used to retrieve `sqlalchemy.ext.asyncio.AsyncSession` from FastAPI DI system.
+- `DBSessionDep` form `app.core.deps dependency` should be used to retrieve `sqlalchemy.ext.asyncio.AsyncSession` from FastAPI DI system.
 - All models must be imported in `app/core/models.py`, so Alembic will be able to see and work with them.

 There is some violation of the interaction between the abstraction layers here, as `sqlalchemy.ext.asyncio.AsyncSession` is passed into services rather than being encapsulated in repositories as is often happens.
 This is done consciously and there are several reasons for this: